isovector/sandymaguire.me/site/about.markdown

 [lastfm]: https://www.last.fm/user/paamayim
 [goodreads]: https://www.goodreads.com/review/list/14945161-sandy-maguire

-I might best be described somewhere between *independent researcher* and *voluntarily-unemployed bum*.
-At the ripe old age of 27 I decided to quit my highly-lucrative engineering job and decide to focus more on living than on grinding for the man.
-It's what you might call a work in progress.

 In my copious spare time, I play lots of music and learn cool new things.
 I also maintain another blog that's dives more into the inside baseball of building stuff.